 - New projects and plans that people initiate now are likely to stall or not develop as expected.

-- Everyone’s energy levels will be lower.
+- Everyone’s drive, energy levels, and libido will tend to be lower than normal.
 Impatience and frustration will be higher.

 - Accidents, arguments, and injuries from impulsive actions and unrecognized anger will flare.